 The following spring, I was surprised and delighted when it burst into bloom, probably for the first time in decades.
 It was not the tawny orange roadside lily I’d expected.
 Instead, the blooms were a bright sunny yellow with sepal reverses streaked with soft copper.
 Its fragrance was heavy and sweet.
 It was a flower I had never seen before.

 I was curious to know what I had.
 No one I knew had ever seen this flower either.
 For a year or two I tried to find any information about it that I could.
 I eventually gave up and simply enjoyed it.
-Planted in my sunny border, the flower grew rapidly until I was able to divide it.
-I now have many of these rare beauties growing throughout my gardens.
+Planted in my sunny border, the flower grew rapidly giving me many beautiful blooms.

 This spring, a trip to the botanical garden reminded me of my unidentified little lily and I took up my research once again.
 I began by letting logic pinpoint the age of my plant.
 The tavern had been built between 1807 and 1809.
 I’d been told by the previous property owner that it had been abandoned by the turn of the century before being burned down around 1930.
 Since no one would have planted a flower in an abandoned garden, I deduced that it had to have been planted in the 1800’s.